First case of coronavirus confirmed in Cabell County

 HUNTINGTON — The first confirmed case of novel coronavirus has been reported in Cabell County.

-The Cabell-Huntington Health Department said the case of COVID-19 was reported in a Cabell County resident late Friday night.
+The Cabell-Huntington Health Department said the case of the new coronavirus (COVID-19) was reported in a Cabell County resident late Friday night.

 The patient is a man in his 30s who is self-isolated at home, the health department said in a news release.
 No additional information about the patient was released.